SEO

 • link to relevant service pages, case studies, guides, product categories or audit pages;

-• include sources, dates and caveats where the topic changes;
+• include primary sources, applicable dates and caveats where the topic changes;

 • make important information available as crawlable text;